Optimism and populism clash in central Europe

 Women born after 1997 were also "a voice of reason", it said in a report published on Sunday (3 November).

-The rays of optimism came amid a generally gloomy picture in Bulgaria, the Czech Republic, Hungary, Poland, Romania, and Slovakia as well as Germany.
+The rays of optimism came in a generally gloomy picture in Bulgaria, the Czech Republic, Hungary, Poland, Romania, and Slovakia as well as Germany.

 "The liberal values that effectively vanquished communism have come under threat from rising populism" 30 years after the fall of the Berlin Wall, the report noted.